AchieveGoals/lxc_40_container_usage/README.md

 ## OUCH (BANDAID) II

-Seems like Canonical will still port ubuntu and ubuntu-daily access, but is not longer a global Linux player.
+Seems like Canonical will still support ubuntu and ubuntu-daily access, but is not longer a global Linux player.
 ```
 tim@entwash:~/vc/2024$ lxc remote list
 +-----------------+------------------------------------------+---------------+-------------+--------+--------+